Andpatten/contact-map/README.md

 Comedians who want to conveniently see their past friends/co-comedians from a particular show.
 Salespeople who want help keeping track of past companies they have pitched to.

+## User Instructions

+After opening the app choose to allow the app access to your contacts when prompted.
+The app will then retrieve your contacts and sort them based on proximity.
+You can then decide what filter, sort order and max distance you wish to view contacts from.
+The app will save your previous sort/filter/max distance options for next time.

 #### [User stories](docs/user-stories.md)
 #### [Entity Relationship Diagram](docs/erd.md)